jgaynor17/CS50P/README.md

 # CS50P
-Collection of my answers for the CS50P problem sets
+Collection of my answers for the CS50P problem sets - change branch to see each week's submissions